 Another method to speeding up your turkey is to cut it in half.
 Right down between the two breasts on the front side and to one side of the backbone on the other side.
 By separating the turkey into two parts, you can reduce the cooking time dramatically.
 Remember that you still will have to test for doneness (165 F/75 C) everywhere.
 You can take this one step further and remove the legs and wings.
 Lay everything out so that you expose as much surface to heat as possible and the turkey will cook much faster.

 You start carving and despite the fact that you were confident that the turkey was properly cooked, it is clear that parts of it are not.
 If you try to put it back to cook more you will end up with a dry turkey.
 Well, there is a quick trick to cooking these parts fast without the risk of drying.
 In a large pot, bring a large amount of broth (chicken, turkey, or vegetable) to a boil and place these parts in the boiling liquid for a few minutes.
 This will cook the turkey piece quickly and ensure that it is safe to eat.
 Note that if this is a smoked turkey, the meat might appear pink or reddish.
 This does not mean it is undercooked.
 Use the thermometer to verify.
 The chemical reaction between smoke and protein will cause this coloring and it is perfectly normal.

 The Problem: The Turkey Is Dry

-Next is the ultimate trick: Gravy.
-From barbecue sauce to before blanc, sauces (of which gravy is one) where invented for one reason and one reason only, to add moisture and flavor to dried out flavorless meat.
+Next is the ultimate trick: gravy.
+From barbecue sauce to beurre blanc, sauces (of which gravy is one) were invented for one reason and one reason only, to add moisture and flavor to dried-out, flavorless meat.
 Be prepared to make up a lot of good gravy.
 Also, be prepared to do it without the benefit of turkey drippings.
 Just be ready to make gravy and the second you put down the platter of turkey start offering everyone extra gravy.
 A good gravy can do a lot to make a bad turkey much better.